Centers of Gravity Calculator

 All fields are explained in user manual section Customers.

-Try to keep the number of customers small.
+Try to limit the number of customers.

 Excel aggregation file does the same and may provide you some more calculations insight.